Victim Services Division

 - Claims for pain and suffering

-- Expenses submitted more than three years after such expenses were incurred
+- Expenses submitted more than three years after the incident

-The victim claims will only pay crime-related bills not covered by insurance or other sources.
-Reimbursements cannot exceed a total of $70,000 for a particular crime.
+The Victim Compensation Board is a payer of last resort and will only pay crime-related expenses not covered by insurance or other reimbursement sources.
+Benefits cannot exceed a total of $70,000 for a particular crime.
 Each of the above losses may have their own limits.
-You do not need a lawyer or other representatives to receive payments through the State Board Victim Compensation Board.
+You do not need a lawyer or other representatives to receive payments through the California Victim Compensation Board.

-If you have been a victim of a crime and need assistance, you can call 619-531-4041.
-A Victim Advocate will speak with you and determine how we can assist you.
-Program services are provided free of charge, and there is no legal citizenship requirement to receive assistance.
+If you have been a victim of a crime and need assistance, please call (619) 531-4041.
+A representative will speak with you to determine how we can assist you.
+Program services are provided free of charge and there is no legal citizenship requirement to receive assistance.